JuliaPhylo/SNaQ.jl/docs/src/man/fixednetworkoptim.md

 loglik(net1par) # pseudo deviance, actually: the lower the better
 ```

-## Network Score with no optimization
+## Network score with no optimization

 For a network with given branch lengths and γ heritabilies,
 we can compute the pseudolikelihood (well, a pseudo-deviance) with: